 Patty O'Grady, Ph.D. is a Professor at the University of Tampa where she teaches human development courses.
 She is an expert in the area of neuroscience, emotional learning, and positive psychology with special attention to the educational arena.
-She brings more than 30 years of experience as a teacher, administrator, researcher, writer, and trainer to her work.
+She brings more than 30 years of experience as a teacher, administrator, psychologist, researcher, author, and trainer to her work.

 Dr. O'Grady's recent book, Positive Psychology in the Elementary School Classroom, published by W. W. Norton & Company (2013), is a manual for teachers who want to join the positive psychology classroom movement.
 She focuses on the promise and power of positive psychology to transform teaching and learning.